 Section 3.
 Appointed officers shall be an Archivist and a Parliamentarian

-A Advisory Committee members will serve for a term of two years with two members being nominated and elected from the general membership annually at the October business Meeting.
+A Advisory Committee members will serve for a term of 2 years with two members being nominated and elected from the general membership annually at the October business Meeting.

 Section 5.
-The Nominating Committee shall consist of four members.
-The two retiring members of the Advisory Committee who will serve as Co-chairpersons and two persons from the membership appointed by the president.
-The president will serve as an advisor (nonvoting).
-This committee will resve for a term of one year.
+The Nominating Committee shall consist of 5 members, one being the previous President, who will serve as an advisor and be non-voting; the Committee will serve a term of 2 years, and be appointed at the October Business Meeting.
+(This was approved at the March 2018 Board meeting) The two retiring members of the Advisory Committee who will serve as Co-chairpersons and two persons from the membership appointed by the president.

 Section 6.
 The fiscal year shall be from the last meeting of the year to (and including) the last meeting for the ensuing year.
 (SR #4)